bevry-archive/lazy-require/README.md

 // Attempt to load the module `ambi`, if it doesn't exist, then try to install it and load it again
-// Do this synchronously, only available in Node 0.12 and above var ambi = lazyRequire('ambi', {/* options */})
+// Do this synchronously, only available in Node 0.12 and above
-if ( ambi instanceof Error ) {
+// Passing a callback as the 3rd argument will do this asynchronously, available in all node versions var ambi = lazyRequire('ambi', {/* options */}) if ( ambi instanceof Error ) {
 	// Error ....